Favourited 1012 times

 1. Mompiche has mosquitoes.
 It is important to bring a good (eco-friendly) insect repellent with you.

-2. We live in a cigarette-free environment (this includes lingering odors from cigarettes).
+2. We live in a cigarette-free environment (this includes lingering odors from cigarettes) and smoking is not permitted anywhere inside the house, outside the house, or even in the street in front of the house.

-3. There are five affectionate cats on the premises.
-If you are allergic, our house will not be a suitable place for you to stay.
+3. There are four affectionate cats on the premises.
+If you are allergic to cats, our house will not be a suitable place for you to stay.

 ONE (small) REQUEST:

-If any volunteers are arriving directly from the USA or EUROPE, we would LOVE it if you could bring any of these hard-to-get items: bicarbonate of soda (baking soda - the biggest box you can find), epsom salts, organic/heirloom seeds, and various food items we crave from time to time but can't find in Ecuador (ask what we're craving).
+If any volunteers are arriving directly from the USA or EUROPE, we would LOVE it if you could bring any of these hard-to-get items: organic/heirloom seeds (currently seeking: loofah, catnip, nettle, & parsley), and various food items we crave from time to time but can't find in Ecuador (ask what we're craving).
 We'd really appreciate it if you could bring us any of these things and will happily reimburse.
 Thanks!

 DIY and building projects